flenniken/statictea/docs/vartypes.md

 # listToString

-Return a string representation of a list Value in JSON format.
+Return a string representation of a list variable in JSON format.

 ```nim
 func listToString(value: Value): string